Chocolate (2008 film): Production

 The star of Chocolate, Yanin Vismitananda, was discovered by director Prachya Pinkaew in 2003 when the director was working on casting sessions for Panna Rittikrai's directorial effort, Born to Fight.
 Already experienced in taekwondo, Yanin underwent more training with Panna Rittikrai's stunt team.
 The script for Chocolate was then developed with Yanin in mind.
 Yanin and b-boying champion Kittitat Kowahagul also trained in capoeira for their fight sequence.

 The film was in production during 2006 and 2007, with promotional efforts including a cast appearance at the Bangkok Film Market during the 2007 Bangkok International Film Festival in July.
 A three-minute promotional video was released online in early January 2008, showing action scenes from the film as well as outtakes of what appeared to be painful injuries for the star and stuntmen.

 Reception

-Critics gave this film a mostly mixed reaction.
+The film received generally positive reviews from critics, with praise directed at its action choreography and stunt work, while its plot drew criticism.

+In 2025, filmmaker Quentin Tarantino ranked Chocolate seventeenth on his list of his 20 favorite films of the 21st century, praising its fight sequences.

 Sequel

 With the box office success of Chocolate, Sahamongkol Film International was quick to announce their intention to film its sequel (in 3D).